Electrical and Computer Engineering

 Texas A&M University

 Howdy!
 Ogbonnaya Bassey was born in Nigeria.
 As a little child, he caught the passion for engineering and mathematics.
-He obtained a Bachelor’s Degree (First Class Honors) in Electrical Engineering from the University of Nigeria, Nsukka, where he graduated as the best student in the Department of Electrical Engineering and College of Engineering in 2013.
+He obtained a Bachelor’s Degree (First Class Honors) in Electrical Engineering from the University of Nigeria, Nsukka, and graduated as the best student in the Department of Electrical Engineering and College of Engineering in 2013.
 He did a national service where he taught Physics to students in Nigerian rural area.
 Just before the national service, he joined a renewable energy startup – SolarKobo, where he designed embedded systems for smart electrical energy system.
-The board he designed for SolarKobo won the single board challenge organised by Intel and ITU – UN’s agent for ICT and Telecom in 2015.
+The board he designed for SolarKobo won the single board challenge organized by Intel and ITU – UN’s agent for ICT and Telecom in 2015.

 Benjamin W. Wiseman, Ogbonnaya Bassey, “Identifying a Practical State Estimation Scheme Incorporating Substation Measurement Dependencies,” Texas Power and Energy Conference, February 2017, College Station, Texas.

 Ogbonnaya Bassey, Cosmas U. Ogbuka, “Modeling and Simulation of the Start-Up Performance of Grid-Connected Permanent Magnet Synchronous Motor (PMSM)”, International Conference on Electric Power Engineering (ICEPENG 2015), Nuskka, Enugu, October 14-16, 2015.

 Cosmas U. Ogbuka, Ogbonnaya Bassey, “Protection Method against Induction Motor Single-Phasing Fault,” International Journal of Innovative Technology and Exploring Engineering (IJITEE) ISSN: 2278-3075, Volume-4 Issue-6, pp. 56-60, November 2014.